shanky3678/ONDC-Copilot/README.md

    npm run dev
    ```

+## Here is the link to the back-end repository

+(Link to the Back-end repo)['https://github.com/JeevansSP/hackathon-poc']

 ## 📝 Contributions

-We welcome contributions from everyone!
-Feel free to open issues, submit pull requests, or suggest new features.
+Feel free to contribute, open issues, and create pull requests.
+Let's make legal compliance easy and efficient together! 🚀

 ## 📞 Contact
-For any questions or support, please reach out to us at info@cydratech.com
+For any questions or support, please reach out to us at dev@cydratech.com